Compo Pierce seeking Watertown mayoral seat

-WATERTOWN — City Councilman Sarah V. Compo Pierce will apparently be the first candidate to run for mayor in the fall election.
+WATERTOWN — City Councilman Sarah V. Compo Pierce will apparently be the first candidate to announce her candidacy for mayor in the fall election.

 Sources said she’s making it official later today.
-In a text message, she confirmed that she’ll make an announcement at 5 p.m. the Italian American Club but did not comment further.
+In a text message, she confirmed that she’ll make an announcement at 5 p.m. at the Italian American Club, but did not comment further.

 Sources said they expect her to announce that she plans to run for mayor.

-Councilwoman Lisa A. Ruggiero said Monday she will make her plans known soon whether she’ll also run for mayor.
+Councilwoman Lisa A. Ruggiero said Monday she will make her plans known soon as to whether she’ll also run for mayor.

 It would be the first time that two women would be running against each other for the four-year position in the nonpartisan race.